-- the meeting must be independent and impartial, and should be seen to be so No governor may sit on the committee if they have had a prior involvement in the complaint or in the circumstances surrounding it. - the aim of the meeting should be to resolve the complaint and achieve reconciliation between the school and the complainant
+- the meeting must be independent and impartial - no governor may sit on the committee if they have had a prior involvement in the complaint or in the circumstances surrounding it. - the aim of the meeting should be to resolve the complaint and achieve reconciliation between the school and the complainant - the welfare of the child/young person is paramount.